Alia Shawkat

-Alia Martine Shawkat (/ˈæliə ˈʃɔːkæt/ AL-ee-ə-_-SHAW-kat; born April 18, 1989) is an American actress.
-She is known for her performances as Maeby Fünke in the Fox/Netflix television sitcom Arrested Development (2003–2006; 2013–2019), Dory Sief in the TBS and HBO Max dark comedy series Search Party (2016–2022), and Gertie Michaels in the 2015 horror-comedy film The Final Girls, as well as her roles in State of Grace (2001–2002) and The Old Man (2022–2024).
+Alia Martine Shawkat (Note: Pronunciation: /ˈæliə ˈʃɔːkæt/, AL-ee-ə-_-SHAW-kat) (born April 18, 1989) is an American actress.
+She is known for her performances as Maeby Fünke in the Fox/Netflix television sitcom Arrested Development (2003–2006; 2013–2019), Dory Sief in the TBS and HBO Max dark comedy series Search Party (2016–2022), and Gertie Michaels in the 2015 horror-comedy film The Final Girls, as well as her roles in State of Grace (2001–2002) and The Old Man starring Jeff Bridges (2022–2024).
 She has also guest starred as historical figures Frances Cleveland, Virginia Hall, and Alexander Hamilton on Comedy Central's Drunk History (2014–2016).

 Early life

 Shawkat was born in Riverside, California, to Dina Shawkat and strip club owner Tony Shawkat.
-She grew up in Palm Springs.
-She has two brothers.
+She grew up in Palm Springs and has two brothers.
 Her father is from Baghdad, Iraq, and her mother is American.
 Her maternal grandfather was actor Paul Burke.